stevus/web-browser/README.md

 ### Creating the Render Tree

-Combines the DOM Tree and Style Tree.
+- Combine the DOM Tree and CSSOM Tree.

 ### Links